Fan Selection Guide

 In the realm of dust collection, a crucial decision lies in the selection of the appropriate fan.
 With myriad options and methodologies, we've distilled nearly three decades of expertise and countless successful installations into this guide.
 Our aim is to help you navigate the process and make the best choice for your next fan.

 At Ecogate, we advocate for the use of a highly efficient, direct-drive fan installed on the clean side without system errors.
 This fan should feature a premium efficiency inverter duty motor, ideally without an inlet box, and a piezometer ring for precise air volume measurement.

-As a first step, calculate Total Air Volume for all workstations connected to the system: use 4,500 FPM drop air velocity for general dust for smaller machines; use 6,000 FPM for all CNC machines, as well as all machines producing a high volume of sawdust.
-For other materials use recommended air velocity drops per the latest version of the Industrial Ventilation - A Manual of Recommended Practice (by ACGIH).
+As a starting point, determine the Total Air Volume for all workstations linked to the system.
+Use 4,500 FPM air velocity drop for general dust for smaller machines, and 6,000 FPM for all CNC machines and any machines that produce a high volume of sawdust.
+For other materials, refer to the recommended air velocity drops per the most recent version of "Industrial Ventilation - A Manual of Recommended Practice" by ACGIH.

 Author: Ales Litomisky